awsdocs/amazon-ec2-user-guide/doc_source/compute-optimized-instances.md

 # Compute optimized instances<a name="compute-optimized-instances"></a>

 Compute optimized instances are ideal for compute\-bound applications that benefit from high\-performance processors\.

+**C5 and C5n instances**

-They are well suited for the following applications:
+These instances are well suited for the following:
 + Batch processing workloads
 + Media transcoding
 + High\-performance web servers